jayesh035/ATM-Management-System/README.md

-# OOP Banking System
+# ATM MANAGEMENT SYSTEM

-This project is a simple command-line banking system implemented in Java.
+This project is a simple command-line ATM MANAGEMENT SYSTEM implemented in Java.
 It simulates basic banking operations such as withdrawal, deposit, transfer, and PIN change.
 The project demonstrates the principles of object-oriented programming (OOP), such as encapsulation, inheritance, and polymorphism.

 ## Features